Lala Kent And Erika Girardi Have More In Common Than You Think

 A post shared by Erika Jayne (@theprettymess) on

 Kent had her own brush with pantygate on Vanderpump Rules.
-Earlier on in Season 5, the Sur staff was planning the restaurant’s Los Angles Pride celebration.
+Earlier on in Season 5, the Sur staff was planning the restaurant’s Los Angeles Pride celebration.
 Lisa Vanderpump explained that Pride is one of the biggest days of the year for Sur, and the stakes are even higher.

 She handed out hot pink baseball caps for the men.
 The women had to wear lingerie-inspired costumes.
 Lisa asked Lala and Ariana Madix to try on the ensembles.
 Lala then revealed to the group that she was going commando that day.